xlab-uiuc/acto/README.md

 Note: Reservation does not automatically start the experiment.

-## Setting up environment for CloudLab machine c6420 using the profile
+## Setting up environment for CloudLab machine c6420 using the profile (recommended)

 We provide CloudLab profile to automatically select the c6420 as the machine type and set up all the environment.